Pregnant women with bipolar need joined-up healthcare

 Our Guest Blogger:

-Huge thanks to Alexis Stevens, former Dorset Mind Training Manager for her
+Huge thanks to Alexis Stevens, former Dorset Mind Training Manager

 Our Patron, Dr Andy Mayer’s website is also a useful hub of perinatal and mental health resources.